Cyril M. Kornbluth

 Cyril M. Kornbluth (July 2, 1923 – March 21, 1958) was an American science fiction author and a member of the Futurians.
 He used a variety of pen-names, including Cecil Corwin, S. D. Gottesman, Edward J. Bellin, Kenneth Falconer, Walter C. Davies, Simon Eisner, Jordan Park, Arthur Cooke, Paul Dennis Lavond, and Scott Mariner.

+Early life

+Kornbluth was born on July 2, 1923 and grew up in the uptown Manhattan neighborhood of Inwood, in New York.
+He was of Polish-Jewish descent, the son of a World War I veteran and grandson of a tailor, a Jewish immigrant from Galicia.

 The "M" in Kornbluth's name may have been in tribute to his wife, Mary Byers; Kornbluth's colleague and collaborator Frederik Pohl confirmed Kornbluth's lack of any actual middle name in at least one interview.

-Biography

-Kornbluth was born and grew up in the uptown Manhattan neighborhood of Inwood, in New York City.
-He was of Polish Jewish descent, the son of a World War I veteran and grandson of a tailor, a Jewish immigrant from Galicia.
 According to his widow, Kornbluth was a "precocious child", learning to read by the age of three and writing his own stories by the time he was seven.
 He graduated from high school at thirteen, received a CCNY scholarship at fourteen, and was "thrown out for leading a student strike" without graduating.

 As a teenager, he became a member of the Futurians, an influential group of science fiction fans and writers.
 While a member of the Futurians, he met and became friends with Frederik Pohl, Donald A. Wollheim, Robert A. W. Lowndes, and his future wife Mary Byers.
 He also participated in the Fantasy Amateur Press Association.

-Kornbluth served in the US Army during World War II (European 'Theatre').
+Kornbluth served in the US Army during World War II (European theatre).
 He received a Bronze Star for his service in the Battle of the Bulge, where he served as a member of a heavy machine gun crew.
 Upon his discharge, he returned to finish his education at the University of Chicago under the G.I.
 Bill.
 While living in Chicago he also worked at Trans-Radio Press, a news wire service.
 In 1951 he started writing full-time, returning to the East Coast where he collaborated on novels with his old Futurian friends Frederik Pohl and Judith Merril.